if:book uk is a charitable company exploring the future of the book and digital possibilities for literature.

 Chris has spoken at dozens of conferences in the UK and around the world on digital possibilities for literature and the future of the book.
 Please contact firstname.lastname@example.org if you want to pay him to speak or run a workshop at an event.
 He also runs Nearlyology Days.

 His blog is www.bookfutures.com.
-He’s been a judge of the Bologna Ragazzi Digital Prize for the past three years and if:book UK has been closely involved in the New Media Writing Prize, run by Bournemouth University.
+He’s been a judge of the Bologna Ragazzi Digital Prize and if:book UK has been closely involved in the New Media Writing Prize, run by Bournemouth University.
 Previously he has been Director of Booktrust, the Poetry Society and a pioneer of literature development work and Imagination Services in Birmingham and Sheffield Libraries.

 if:book UK is linked to Bob Stein’s INSTITUTE FOR THE FUTURE OF THE BOOK in New York and IF:BOOK AUSTRALIA in Brisbane.
 Funders have included Arts Council England, Esmee Fairbairn Foundation, The Clore Duffield Foundation.